 At HR Campus, we want employees and project teams to be able to decide which working format makes sense for them.
 After all, discussions may be more productive with everyone in the same room, brainstorming is often helpful in creative processes, and strategic solutions are commonly driven within the team.
 The opportunity to regularly work from home has now become a deciding factor for many job candidates, and it contributes to employee wellbeing.

 Many companies are still faced with technical hurdles and legal uncertainty when it comes to working from home.
-The digitalisation of internal processes is now more urgent than ever.
+The digitisation of internal processes is now more urgent than ever.
 With the digital employee portal, Docu Sign, analytics and absence management, you can offer the best foundations for working from home.
-If you were thrown in at the deep end when lockdown began a few months ago, we would be happy to join you in making the most out of this opportunity, advising you, and initiating internal digitalisation projects.
+If you were thrown in at the deep end when lockdown began a few months ago, we would be happy to join you in making the most out of this opportunity, advising you, and initiating internal digitisation projects.